partiql/partiql-beamline/partiql-beamline-book/src/schema/understanding-shapes.md

 ### Precision and Scale Inference

-For decimal types, PartiQL Beamline infers precision and scale:
+For decimal types, Beamline infers precision and scale:

 ```ion
 rand_processes::{